RDycore/RDycore/docs/developer/organization.md

 attempted to group functions and data types together into subsystems that can be easily understood separately from one another.

+Because RDycore's behavior is determined entirely by input parameters specified in the [YAML input format](../common/input.md), it's a good idea to familiarize yourself with this format as you read this section.

 ## A Brief Tour of RDycore's Source Tree

 The root level of the [RDycore](https://github.com/RDycore/RDycore) source tree